Contents

 'kernel*' to list all kernels installed and zypper

-rm PACKAGENAME-VERSION
+rm PACKAGENAME-VERSION to remove

 the package.